rudolf8/oxar/README.md

 `OOS_USER` | `oos_user` | `oracle` | You can start developing on this account.
 It is linked to OOS_USER schema

-### APEX Web Listener
+### APEX Web Listener - optional
-This project uses [Node4ORDS](https://github.com/OraOpenSource/node4ords) as a web listener.
+This project can use [Node4ORDS](https://github.com/OraOpenSource/node4ords) as a web listener.
 The Node4ORDS project provides the ability to serve static content and will provide additional web server functionality.
 Please read its documentation for more information.

 Node4ORDS is installed in `/opt/node4ords`.
 It can be controlled by:
 ```bash